 This page is dedicated to honoring the members of the KU Medical Center community who have passed away.

 Vickie Syrus, senior coordinator in the School of Medicine, died on Sunday, Nov.
-10. She worked in the Office of Student Affairs for nearly 17 years.
+10.

 E. Grey Dimond, M.D., a former department chair who later founded the University of Missouri-Kansas City School of Medicine, died Nov.
 3 at his home.

 Jacob K. Frenkel, professor emeritus of pathology, died at his home in Sante Fe, New Mexico, in August.

 Gerald Kerby, a professor of medicine in the Division of Pulmonary and Critical Care and faculty member for 46 years, died on June 12.

 Stanley Nelson, professor emeritus of anatomy and cell biology, died on May 29.

 Sterling Williams, a former chair of obstetrics and gynecology and the founder of a program to use music therapy in the delivery room, died on May 19.